Is homebirth safe?

 Location of the birth is often not an issue for insurance companies, but provider is.
 Each insurance company has several different programs with varying coverage.
 You should contact your insurance company directly to see if they will cover the services of a Certified Professional Midwife.
 I do not bill insurance companies directly, but can provide you with a coded receipt so you can request reimbursement from your insurance company.
 I provide clients with information to guide them through contacting their insurance company to verify anticipated coverage.

 Can I still have an ultrasound or other tests?

 Absolutely.
 You can choose to have every test available or no testing, or something in between.
 As you approach the time in pregnancy when a test is usually done I will give you information and resources so you can gather the information you need to decide which tests you would like.
 Tests involving blood draws or cultures can be done in office, or in your home.
 If you desire a test that can not be done at home, like an ultrasound, I will arrange for you to have the test done in an appropriate facility.

 Homebirth is legal in all 50 states.
 What varies by state is the legal status of Certified Professional Midwives.
 See below.

 Are you licensed?

-What role will my partner or husband play?
+What role will my partner or spouse play?

-This is entirely up to you and your partner/husband.
-In most cases people and their partners or husbands work together to birth their baby.
-Your partner or husband may provide verbal or physical support–perhaps massage, visualizations, affection.
+This is entirely up to you and your partner/spouse.
+In most cases people and their partners or spouses work together to birth their baby.
+Your partner or spouse may provide verbal or physical support–perhaps massage, visualizations, affection.
 Or perhaps they will provide more technical support–filling the birth tub, gathering supplies, caring for other children.
-I have helped people birth their babies into the arms of their partners and husbands and have supported people who choose to birth their babies alone or with the support of other people.
+I have helped people birth their babies into the arms of their partners and spouses and have supported people who choose to birth their babies alone or with the support of other people.